 - Manual vulnerability testing

 - Networked equipment control testing

 Once internal and external penetration testing is completed, your company receives a debrief and a formal written report of the findings.
 This report highlights detected software flaws, insecure or non-configured firewalls, inadequate security controls, malware presence, and unpatched systems.

 The pen test report also highlights what remedial action should be taken to address the risks.
 This list of steps is prioritised by the level of risk and potential impact on your organisation.

-Businesses need to perform both external and then internal penetration tests to determine the effectiveness of technical security controls and policies.
-It is necessary to conduct regular security audits to tackle the fast pace of developing cyberattack techniques, the weaknesses that become known in software and hardware and to conform with security regulations.
+Businesses need to perform both external and then internal penetration tests to determine the effectiveness of their technical security controls and policies.
+It is necessary to conduct regular security audits to tackle the fast pace of developing cyber-attack techniques, the weaknesses that become known in software and hardware and to conform with security regulations.